IQSEC2-Related Syndrome

 Symptoms

-Because the IQSEC2 gene is important in the development and function of brain cells, many people who have IQSEC2-related syndrome have:
+Because the IQSEC2 gene is important for brain activity, many people who have IQSEC2-related syndrome have:

+IQSEC2-related syndrome is a genetic condition, which means that it is caused by variants in genes.
 Our genes contain the instructions, or code, that tell our cells how to grow, develop, and work.
 Genes are arranged in structures in our cells called chromosomes.
-Chromosomes and genes usually come in pairs, with one copy from the mother, from the egg, and one copy from the father, from the sperm.
+Chromosomes and genes usually come in pairs, with one copy from the mother’s egg, and one copy from the father’s sperm.

 In most cases, parents pass on exact copies of the gene to their child.
-But the process of copying genes is not perfect.
-A change in the genetic code can lead to physical issues, developmental issues, or both.
+But the process of making the sperm and egg is not perfect.
+A variant in the genetic code can lead to physical issues, developmental issues, or both.

-In some cases, IQSEC2-related syndrome is inherited.
-In other cases, it results from a random change in the IQSEC2 gene in the sperm or egg during development.
-This change to the genetic code is called a ‘de novo’, or new, change.
-The child can be the first in the family to have the gene change.
-Biological females who inherit the IQSEC2 gene change tend to have milder symptoms than those who have a de novo change.
+IQSEC2-related syndrome usually results from a spontaneous variant in the IQSEC2 gene in the sperm or egg during development.
+When a brand new genetic variant happens in the genetic code it is called a ‘de novo’ genetic variant.
+The child can be the first in the family to have the gene variant.

 X-Linked Dominant Genetic Syndrome